alexgala7/High-Frequency-Circuits-and-Trasmission-Lines-Projects/README.md

 Detailed mathematical derivations, Smith Charts, and optimization convergence plots are available in the technical report:
 👉 [Report_A.pdf](Part_A/docs/Report_A.pdf)

-# High-Frequency Devices & Microwave Circuits Analysis - Part B

-This folder contains the analytical derivations, MATLAB implementations, and electromagnetic simulations for the second part of the High-Frequency Devices course (ECE AUTh).
-The work transitions from circuit-level matching to field theory and antenna design.

 ## 📘 Part B: Electromagnetic Fields & Antennas

 ### 🔍 Scientific Analysis & Insights